jakeru/dns_glesys.acme.sh/README.md

 ## Dependencies

 This script depends on the utility jq (https://stedolan.github.io/jq/) to be present on the system.
-I needed this functionality on my Ubiqity EdgeRouter and the utility happened to be available on it so I decided to use it instead of decoding the JSON responses manually.
+I needed this functionality on my Ubiquiti EdgeRouter and the utility jq happened to be available on it so I decided to make use of it instead of decoding the JSON responses manually.

 ## How to use